Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Background

-Monte Carlo Tree Search (MCTS) is a best-first search algorithm \citep{chaslot2008parallel} that performs randomized explorations in the search space and asymptotically converges to the optimal solution, which corresponds to the optimal trajectory in a Markov Decision Process (MDP).
-The search process is guided by selection strategies designed to balance the trade-off between exploring new actions (exploration) and exploiting promising ones based on existing samples (exploitation) \citep{browne2012survey}.
+\textbf{Monte Carlo Tree Search.} Monte Carlo Tree Search (MCTS) is a best-first search algorithm \citep{coulom2006efficient,chaslot2008parallel} that performs randomized explorations in the search space and asymptotically converges to the optimal solution, which corresponds to the optimal trajectory in a Markov Decision Process (MDP).
+The search process is guided by selection strategies designed to balance the trade-off between exploring new actions and exploiting promising ones based on existing samples~\citep{browne2012survey}.
 Among these strategies, the Upper Confidence Bounds for Trees (UCT) algorithm \citep{kocsis2006bandit} is one of the most widely adopted, and it also serves as the foundation of our method.

-The first term in the UCT formula represents the estimated value of a specific state–action pair.
+The UCT selection rule is defined as $ UCT(s,a) = Q(s,a) + C\sqrt{\frac{2\ln N(s)}{N(s,a)}} $ where the first term represents the estimated value of a specific state–action pair.
 A higher return value for this pair increases its UCT score, thereby raising the probability of it being selected.
 The second term controls exploration.
-Here, $N(s,a)$ denotes the number of visits for state–action pair $(s,a)$.
-When this number is small, the exploration term becomes large, indicating that action $a$ has been rarely tried for state $s$, thus encouraging exploration.
+Here, $C$ determines the strength of exploration relative to exploitation, and $N(s,a)$ denotes the number of visits for state–action pair $(s,a)$.
+When $N(s,a)$ is small, the exploration term becomes large, indicating that action $a$ has been rarely tried for state $s$, thus encouraging exploration.
+MCTS repeatedly performs the four key steps of selection, expansion, simulation, and backpropagation until the computational budget is exhausted.

-Overall, MCTS consists of four key steps: selection, expansion, simulation, and backpropagation.
-Each complete iteration of these four steps updates the search tree.
-This iterative nature allows the algorithm to be stopped at any point while still providing a valid result from the current tree, which reflects its property as an anytime algorithm.

-1) Selection: The goal of this step is to identify the state–action pair to be processed, which may correspond to an existing node or a new action to explore.
-Starting from the root, UCT values are compared, and the pair with the highest score is repeatedly selected until a leaf node is reached.

-2) Expansion: If the selected state still has untried actions, the tree is expanded by adding a newly sampled action from the action space.

-3) Simulation: After expansion, a simulation (or rollout) is performed by sequentially applying actions until the simulation budget is exhausted or a terminal state is reached.
-The rollout can be conducted either randomly or with heuristic guidance.
-Once the terminal state is reached, the return value $R$ is computed based on the simulation outcomes.

-4) Backpropagation: The return value $R$ is propagated back through all nodes along the trajectory from the root.
-This includes updating the visit counts of the corresponding state–action pairs as well as their estimated values.